mortonne/datascipsych/README.md

 To check whether you installed the project correctly, first open a terminal (`View > Terminal`).
 You should see `(datascipsych)` on the left side of the command prompt.
 This means that you have a local virtual environment set up for Python.
 Next, run `uv pip list`.
 If the package is installed, this should display a list of many Python packages.
 If not, then follow the instructions below to set up the project.

 If you haven't already, install [uv](https://docs.astral.sh/uv/getting-started/installation/).
 After installing uv, in the terminal, type `uv sync`.
 This should install Python, create a virtual environment, and install a number of Python packages.
+Finally, open the Command Palette and run `Python: Select Interpreter` and choose the new virtual environment.
+It should be named `Python 3.13.6 (datascipsych)`.

 ## Running Jupyter Lab